snowpoff/assignment4/README.md

 UPDATE TO ASSIGNMENT 3

-now has sns functionality - create a .env file with appropriate token/phone number information and should receive an sns when a file is uploaded (same method as in assignment 3, as outline belowed)
+now has sns functionality - create a .env file with appropriate token/phone number information and should receive an sns when a file is uploaded (same method as in assignment 3, as outlined below)

 ```
 endpoints: